 - Normalize office hours and consider offering incentives.

-Recommended (but not required) for syllabi – or to be mentioned in class – it would be good to encourage faculty to engage students in coming to an agreement about discussion etiquette.
-The Teaching Hub already has a faculty blog post about how to create a “class constitution” with your students.
+Recommended, but not required, for syllabi (or to be mentioned in class): Encourage faculty to engage students in coming to an agreement about discussion etiquette.
+The Teaching Hub already has a post about how to create a class constitution with your students.

-I also encourage you to contact the Office of Disability Services (Office of Disability Services, 1000 Houser Hall; 205 348-4285; 205-348-3081 – TTY; firstname.lastname@example.org).
+I also encourage you to contact the Office of Disability Services at (205) 348-4285 or firstname.lastname@example.org.
 If you have a diagnosis, ODS can help you document your needs and create an accommodation plan.
 By making a plan through ODS you can ensure appropriate accommodations without disclosing your condition or diagnosis to course instructors.